-This section describes the CREATE Jr. game for 2024-2025 called Atomic Array.
+This section describes the CREATE Jr. game for 2025-2026 called Peg Perfect.
 It also lists the game definitions, scoring, and game rules.

-2.2 - Game Description / Field Layout Matches are played on a field initially set-up similar to the figure below:
+2.2 - Game Description / Field Layout

+Matches are played on a field initially set-up as the figure below: